18F/development-guide/project_setup/docker/README.md

 Below we lay out recommendations for using Docker to wrap development dependencies.
 Unfortunately, this is a relatively new space and we don't have a consistent, end-to-end setup at the moment.
-Instead, we'll provide pointers, partial solutions and examples.
+Instead, we'll provide pointers, partial solutions, and examples.
 We intend to flesh out complete solutions as they become apparent in addition to a comprehensive introduction.

 ## Why?